jayvilla/fe-assessment/README.md

 # fe-assessment

 ## Objective
-The purpose of the project is to create a simple product page with a given data in JSON format.
+The purpose of the project is to create a simple product page with data in JSON format.
 This project contains a Home page and Product page.
 The product pages renders all items in JSON data.

 The example data comes from: https://www.westelm.com/services/catalog/v4/category/shop/new/all-new/index.json